lockys/simple-time-client-server/readme.md

 simple-time-client-server
 ==
-A simple server that reply current time to connected client.
+A simple server that replies current time to connected client.

 Run
 ==